 Even if you feel your business is not likely to face the brunt of a hurricane’s landfall, you should take steps to prepare for hurricane season.
-With a storm that appears to be on the way presently, and talk of a busy hurricane season ahead, it is important that any business which might face heavy storms takes extra precautions.
-Extreme weather of any kind, from tropical depression and storms to Category 5 hurricanes and tornadoes, can not only cause structural damage to your business, but can also cause catastrophic data loss and network damages.
+With a storm that appears to be on the way presently and talk of a busy hurricane season ahead, it is important that any business which might face heavy storms takes extra precautions.
+Extreme weather of any kind, from tropical depressions and storms to Category 5 hurricanes and tornadoes, can not only cause structural damage to your business but can also cause catastrophic data loss and network damage.

 Extreme Weather Checklist:

 - Take your computer and any backups you own with you if you can.
 This applies to homes or home offices.
 If you only need to protect one or two computers, they’ll be safer with you than left for the storm.